/ seo-glossary / What Is Navigational Intent? SEO Glossary

 Why Navigational Intent Matters

 It is a major share of total searches.
-Navigational queries make up a significant percentage of all Google searches.
+Navigational queries make up a substantial slice of all searches, on the order of one in five to one in four depending on the study (Broder measured 24.5 percent in his survey and about 20 percent in a query log).
 Many users treat the search bar as a URL bar, typing brand names and website names rather than full addresses.

 It protects your brand traffic.
 If someone searches your brand name and a competitor's ad or page appears first, you risk losing that visitor.
 Ensuring you rank first for your own brand terms is essential defensive SEO.